orchidsoftware/orchid.software/source/en/docs/installation.md

 ## Start local server

-If you haven't installed server (nginx, apache, etc) to run the project you can use the built-in server:
+If you haven't installed a server (Nginx, Apache, etc.) to run the project, you can use the built-in server:

 ```php
 php artisan serve
 ```

 Open a browser and go to `http://localhost:8000/dashboard`.
-If everything works you will see the control panel login page.
+If everything works, you will see the control panel login page.
 Later you can stop the server by pressing `Ctrl + C` in the terminal.

-> **Note.** If your runtime uses a different domain (eg. orchid.loc) the admin panel may not be available, and you need to specify your domain in the configuration file `config/platform.php` or in `.env` file.
-This allows you to make the admin panel available on another domain or subdomain, such as `platform.example.com`.
+> **Note.** Suppose your runtime uses a different domain (e.g., orchid.loc).
+In that case, the admin panel may not be available.
+You need to specify your domain in the configuration file `config/platform.php` or `.env` file.
+It allows you to make the admin panel available on another domain or subdomain, such as `platform.example.com`.

 ## Publishing resources

-By default, static files (css/js) are delivering through application routes: this is the best balance between a configuration and change tracking, but you can specify to use web servers for distribution, you need to execute a command that creates a symbolic link in a public directory (Please use it only if your web server is having troubles):
+By default, static files (css / js) are delivered via app routes.
+It is the best balance between configuration and change tracking, but you can specify web servers for distribution.
+To do this, you need to run a command that creates a symbolic link in the public directory (please only use it if your web server is having problems):

  ```php
 php artisan orchid:link